Zhang Xichen: New Women

 Commercial Press staff such as Eastern Miscellany editor Hu Yuzhi and Fiction Monthly editor Zheng Zhenduo, alongside the members of the Women's Questions Research Association, were angered by Zhang's removal from editorship and the change in coverage by The Ladies' Journal.
 Hu reportedly proposed that Zhang establish a new women's magazine alongside Zhou.
-A group of around 40–50 friends and supporters coalesced into a committee to launch the new magazine, dubbed New Women (新女性 (Xīn nǚxìng)).
+A group of around 40–50 friends and supporters coalesced into a committee to launch the new magazine, dubbed New Women.
 Each of these supporters donated five yuan to pay for the printing and distribution expenses, while interested contributors volunteered to write for the journal without pay.

 As Zhang sought to continue working at the Commercial Press while launching the rival periodical, Wu Juenong agreed to serve as its nominal editor-in-chief.
 The journal was managed from Wu's one-room apartment.
 Initially planned for January 1926, they were able to complete and finish the first issue of New Women in mid-December 1925.
 Around this time, a strike action broke out at the Commercial Press, and rumors circulated that Zhang had organized the strike.
 Du Yaquan knew that Zhang was associated with a new journal competing with the Commercial Press, and had him fired.
 Zhang considered returning to teaching in rural Shaoxing, but was pressured by his colleagues to stay in Shanghai to manage the new periodical.
 He later wrote "all my friends insisted that someone had to be in charge of it.
 And in their mind, that someone was me."
-An acquaintance gave Zhang a part-time job at the Shengzhou Girl's School so that he could have a basic income.
+An acquaintance gave Zhang a part-time job at the Shengzhou Girls' School so that he could have a basic income.

 The Women's Questions Research Association began to function as a de facto publisher after Zhang left the Commercial Press.
-After his colleagues offered him their manuscripts to publish as part of a book series titled after the association, Zhang contracted with a printing company to produce the books, and with the Guanghua Press (光華書局 (Guānghuá shūjú)) to distribute them.
+After his colleagues offered him their manuscripts to publish as part of a book series titled after the association, Zhang contracted with a printing company to produce the books, and with the Guanghua Press to distribute them.
 New Women became a success for the fledgling firm, seeing an initial circulation of around 3,000 copies, which rose to 10,000 by the end of 1926, giving Zhang the income needed to quit his teaching job.